-Reinsurance as specified applies to all SMI Integrated members.
+Reinsurance as specified in this paragraph applies to all members receiving physical health services covered under this Contract.

 The table below represents deductible and coinsurance levels.
-Refer to specific case types below for coverage details.
+Refer to the specific case types below for coverage details.

 REINSURANCE CASE TYPE DEDUCTIBLE COINSURANCE

-Regular Reinsurance \$35,000 75%
+Regular Reinsurance \$50,000 75%

 Catastrophic Reinsurance N/A 85%

-Transplant and Other Case Refer to specific Refer to specific
+Transplant and Refer to specific Refer to specific

-Types paragraphs below paragraphs below
+Other Case Types paragraphs below paragraphs below

-Annual deductible levels apply to all SMI Integrated members eligible for regular reinsurance except for State Only Transplant.
+Annual deductible levels apply to all members eligible for reinsurance except for State Only Transplant.